Table of contents

 How do We Define Passwordless Authentication?

-Passwordless authentication can be used to confirm a user’s identity without using a password.
+Passwordless authentication confirms a user’s identity without using a password.
 Instead, users can receive a one-time code or link by entering their email address or mobile number, which they can use to log in.

 In recent times, regular passwords have not been secure.
 Both remembering and resetting lost passwords are complex.
-Additionally, they are the primary target of cybercriminals.
-Such that 81% of breaches involve stolen or weak passwords.
+Additionally, they are the primary target of cybercriminals, as 81% of breaches involve stolen or weak passwords.
 Although the capabilities of passwordless authentication solutions differ, they all allow individuals to log into the account without creating a static password.
-Therefore, there is a chance you would improve security and user experience by removing passwords from the login process by going passwordless.
+Therefore, there is a chance you would improve security and user experience by removing passwords from the login process and going passwordless.

 Be a Part of Digital Tranformation

-Different sectors and use cases can benefit from passwordless authentication.
+Passwordless authentication can benefit different sectors and use cases.
 For instance, businesses can provide physical security keys to authenticate staff members and control access to internal resources.
 Customers can confirm a transaction on their mobile devices using their fingerprints.
 Users who have forgotten their passwords may use a link in an email to log in.

 However, passwordless authentication solutions aren’t restricted to these techniques or use cases.
 Instead, it has various implementations with different feature sets and advantages, all of which dwarf the built-in vulnerabilities of passwords.